kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 {{< note >}}
 Clients of the EndpointSlice API must iterate through all the existing EndpointSlices associated to a Service and build a complete list of unique network endpoints.
-It is important to mention that endpoints may be duplicated in different EndointSlices.
+It is important to mention that endpoints may be duplicated in different EndpointSlices.

 You can find a reference implementation for how to perform this endpoint aggregation and deduplication as part of the `EndpointSliceCache` code within `kube-proxy`.